 Pneumatic tires have many benefits in industrial caster applications.
 The main benefit is the ability to absorb shock loads from impacts and cushion the load.

-• Improves working conditions by reducing noise – Pneumatic tires are also quiet in use because of the soft rubber tread and shock absorbing ability.
-They can also reduce loud noises that can damage hearing while improving working conditions.
+• Improves working conditions by reducing noise – Pneumatic casters are also quiet because of the soft rubber tread and shock-absorbing ability.
+They can also reduce loud noises that damage hearing while improving working conditions.

 • Won’t damage the flooring – The nature of the softer wheel also protects floors from scratches and other damage.